mistress-of-loft-and-spire/witchery/README.md

 * touch drag
 * zoom

+* show exit connections somehow?

 ## known issues

 * buttons can be pressed by dragging a left click on them?
-* scolling while dragging room tile -> offset
 * ups, i forgot items
+* update room tile position during scroll
 * rooms with omitted palette id can not be read (how can this be regexed?)

 ## contributing